JackalJoe/USB-Docs/(4) Tutorials and Guides/Mobile Apps.md

 ![](https://i.imgur.com/Jmi8rnA.jpg)

-**IP or hostname:** Here, you need to add your hostname, which can be found in the Ultraseedbox Control panel under rutorrent and will include your username like below it may consist of `https://` this must be removed when adding to transdrone.
+**IP or hostname:** Here, you need to add your hostname, which can be found in the Ultra.cc Control panel under rutorrent and will include your username like below it may consist of `https://` this must be removed when adding to transdrone.

 `username.lw000.usbx.me`